 We want to trust and believe in the competence of our travel service providers when we leave home.
 We embark on journeys for many reasons, not the the least of which is to expand our world view and to learn something.
 No one expects traveling to go so wrong because of our travel service providers.
+Traveling goes wrong.
 The one thing I’ve learned from this latest trip is not to trust WestJet schedules at face value when booking.
 I no longer trust WestJet to get it right the first time.
-The day of departure began ‘well’ enough, which may or may not have … Continue reading Traveling goes wrong!!
+This trip was our first trip since the beginning of … Continue reading Traveling goes wrong!!

 as the Covid restrictions seem to ease in certain places in the world we’ve decided to be brave and begin travelling again.
 Travelling again means preparing for a change in venue, something we haven’t done in three years.
 We’ve had all the vaccinations, all FOUR shots, plus the flu vaccination.
 We’re very careful about masking.
 We are confident that we can travel again.
 Thumbs up to traveling again!
 SIR5R is traveling again!
 Certain things do demand travel despite the Covid-19 Pandemic.
 For my partner, and I, it’s been limited, short-range travel for her work, where I have the excuse to … Continue reading Traveling again–a change in venue!